yashsahugtx/skype-docs/Skype/SDN/articles/configuring-the-sdn-manager-by-editing-the-config-file.md

 > [!IMPORTANT]
-> <P>Changes to the configuration file will take effect only after restarting the service.</P>
+> Changes to the configuration file will take effect only after restarting the service.

-## Additional resources
+## See also

   - [Configuring Skype for Business SDN Interface](configuring-skype-for-business-sdn-interface.md)
   - [Skype for Business SDN Interface Schema Reference](skype-for-business-sdn-interface-schema-reference.md)